 IOPS Measurements Can’t Be Trusted

 The other problem with using IOPS as a way to differentiate between flash storage systems is that there are too many ways to generate an IOPS number, as our illustration above indicates.
-IOPS can be significantly impacted by the size of the block used, the mix of read/write activity and amount of randomness in that I/O stream.
+IOPS can be significantly impacted by the size of the block used, the mix of read/write activity and the amount of randomness in that I/O stream.
 Even if vendors all standardized on how each of these variables were to be set, it would have little relevance to the data center.
 For example, if all vendors state they would report IOPS from tests using 4k block sizes and 50% random read/write mix, the resulting number would have little meaning to a data center whose workloads were generating 32k blocks with an 80% read to write ratio.
 Finally, most data centers are going to have multiple workloads running on their all-flash array.
 It will likely support a wide variety of workloads with varying read/write mixes.

 The Right Measurement

 The right way to measure the performance of an all-flash array or even a hybrid array is to develop performance statistics based on particular workloads or a mix of workloads.
-For example run a SQL performance test and a VDI performance test at the same time on the same storage system and instead of reporting on IOPS consumed, report on data that is more tangible and relevant to the data center.
-In this case it might be the number of simultaneous SQL users and VDI instances supported while still maintaining acceptable response times.
+For example, run a SQL performance test and a VDI performance test at the same time on the same storage system and instead of reporting on IOPS consumed, report on data that is more tangible and relevant to the data center.
+In this case, it might be the number of simultaneous SQL users and VDI instances supported while still maintaining acceptable response times.

 As stated above most all-flash arrays will deliver more performance than most data centers can take advantage of today.
 But today is the operative word here.
-As virtual server and virtual desktop density as well as users per database instance all continue to scale, data centers will need more and more performance.
+As virtual server and virtual desktop density, as well as users per database instance all, continue to scale, data centers will need more and more performance.
 The flash media itself will become slightly faster but the key roadblock to expanding performance will be the storage controller and the efficiency of the storage software.

 The features and capabilities of the storage software will add overhead to flash performance.
 The efficiency of that storage software in how it executes these various capabilities is critical to overall performance.
-Fortunately the all-flash vendor has access to ever increasing compute power that can mask most of the overhead of the storage software.
+Fortunately, the all-flash vendor has access to ever-increasing compute power that can mask most of the overhead of the storage software.
 It is critical though that the flash vendor be able to provide an upgrade path for their controller hardware so that their customers are able to take advantage of the increased power of each iteration of Intel CPUs.

 Using IOPS as a way to differentiate between flash arrays is a risky practice.
 Most systems provide more IOPS than the typical data center needs.
 These data centers can better spend their time by looking for a flash array that provides the features they need at a price they can afford, as well as an upgrade path to continue to stay ahead of performance demand.

-For those data centers that do need high enough performance that IOPS could be relevant, the vendor provided IOPS numbers have too much variability between them to provide a meaningful differentiation between them.
+For those data centers that do need high enough performance that IOPS could be relevant, the vendor-provided IOPS numbers have too much variability between them to provide a meaningful differentiation between them.
 These data centers are better off requesting specific results based on a mixture of workloads that closely match their environment.